MKinG4ever/Linux-Bible/Themes/README.md

 - **[Cobalt](#CherryTree_Config_Cobalt.cfg)** - A theme based on the popular Cobalt color palette, offering high contrast with a vibrant feel.

 **Note**: These themes use the `Fira Code Medium` font for 'Rich Text' parts.
+- You can [download Fira Code here](https://fonts.google.com/specimen/Fira+Code) if it’s not already installed.

 ## Installation